Generic Name: menotropins (MEN-oh-TROE-pins)

 Repronex is used for:

 Repronex is combination of hormones.
 It works by stimulating the ovaries to produce eggs.
 Human chorionic gonadotropin (hCG) is then given to cause ovulation (release of an egg).
-It also stimulates sperm production in men with certain types of infertility.

 Do NOT use Repronex if: